breadoliveoilsalt/breadoliveoilsalt.github.io/_posts/2019-09-17-some-notes-on-bash-and-setting-path.markdown

 The order of the list is important.
 Bash will check the directories [in the order in which they are listed](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

 Please note: the directories above are generally "hidden" on a Mac.
 So to see them from Bash, you'll have to be in your top most, "hard drive" directory and use the command `ls -lah`.
+Or, from any directory, run the command `ls -lah /`.

 If you are looking at a Finder window to see a visual representation of folders, make sure you are in a window showing the contents of your top most directory and then hit `command` + `shift` + `.` to see the hidden directories.

 Once you're able to see these "hidden" directories, go ahead and poke look around!
 You'll see that Bash depends on its PATH to interpret even fundamental commands like `ls` (in `[user hard drive]/bin`) and `cd` (in `[user hard drive]/usr/bin).